Maccabi Tel Aviv F.C.: Before 1950

 After returning from the United States, Maccabi players went on strike because they had not been paid.
 In 1937, after a year of strike action, the Football Association accepted their demands and the team ended their strike.
 In that year, Maccabi Tel Aviv also won their first league title.
 In 1939, after the start of World War II, Maccabi won their second championship.
-At the end of the season, Maccabi went to another tour, this time to Australia where they were advertised as the "Palestine" team and occasionally the Maccabi Palestine team.
+At the end of the season, Maccabi went to another tour, this time to Australia where they were known as the "Palestine" team and occasionally the Maccabi Palestine team.
 They played 18 games, winning 11, losing 5 and drawing 2.
 The games were against State sides (New South Wales, Victoria, Queensland, South Australia and Western Australia), regional sides and five "tests" against the Australian national team, winning one, drawing one and losing three.

 In 1941 Maccabi won their first "double", Winning both the league and State Cup, beating Hapoel Tel Aviv, 2–1, in the final.
 Between 1941 and 1945, the league was suspended because of the war, but Maccabi continued playing friendly matches.
 In 1946, the league was still suspended but the State Cup returned with Maccabi beating Hapoel Rishon LeZion 6–0 on aggregate in the final.
 In 1947, the league resumed and Maccabi won it as well as reaching the cup final.
 In the match against Beitar Tel Aviv at the Hatikva Neighborhood Stadium Maccabi were winning 3–2 when the referee disallowed a goal by Beitar.
 The Beitar players and their supporters stormed at the referee and Beitar defender Yom-Tov Mansherov broke the Cup.
 As a result, the referee ended the game and Maccabi were awarded a technical victory, thus winning a second double.
 Forty-five years later the cup was found in Petah Tikva.